There are a zillion sleep products made for babies… so how are you supposed to know what to register for and what to skip?

 What to register for instead

 To be clear, there is no direct replacement for a sleep positioner, wedge, or flat head pillow.
-Any similar product would present the same serious safety risks and fall into our “what not to put on your baby registry” list.
+Any similar product would present the same serious safety risks and earn itself a spot on our “what not to put on your baby registry” list.

-Instead, register for products to use during awake time to promote musclar development.
+Instead, register for products to use during awake time to promote muscular development.

 Here are some great products for tummy time: